edenreich/engineering-blog/posts/ollama-on-kubernetes.md

 draft: false
 ---

-The integration of Large Language Models (LLMs) into applications has become an essential part of innovative solutions.
+The integration of <a href="https://en.wikipedia.org/wiki/Large_language_model" target="_blank" rel="noopener noreferrer">Large Language Models (LLMs)</a> into applications has become an essential part of innovative solutions.
 Running these models in a Kubernetes environment can bring scalability, fault tolerance, and efficiency to your AI workflows.
 In this blog post, we will explore how you can deploy and manage LLMs on Kubernetes.

 I'm not going to fully touch the parts of scaling, but I will guide you through with this setup to have the basics, so once you do need to scale it, it will be possible.

-The full manifests repo is here: [ollama-kubernetes](https://github.com/edenreich/ollama-kubernetes).
+The full manifests repo is here: <a href="https://github.com/edenreich/ollama-kubernetes" target="_blank" rel="noopener noreferrer">ollama-kubernetes</a>.

 ## Why Run LLMs on Kubernetes?